Miguasha: When fish ruled the world…

-Miguasha: the Age of Fishes… Recognized as a UNESCO World Heritage Site, Miguasha is a fossil-rich site renowned worldwide for its unusually well-preserved fossils.
-The park will fascinate visitors of all ages who can journey through time to discover plant and fish fossils dating from the Devonian period, some 380 million years ago.
+Included on the prestigious UNESCO World Heritage List, the Miguasha fossil site is renowned worldwide for its unusually well-preserved fossils.
+The park will fascinate visitors of all ages who can journey through time to discover plant and fish fossils dating from the Devonian Period, some 380 million years ago.

-After your visit to the museum, wander along the “Evolution of Life” trail that runs along the fossil-rich cliff and offers exceptional views of the Restigouche Estuary.
-This 3.5-km (2-mi.) loop trail includes information panels that recount the evolution of life on earth.
+While visiting the park, be sure to stroll along the “Evolution of Life” trail, which runs along the fossil cliff and offers exceptional views of the Restigouche Estuary.
+This 3.5-km (2-mi.) loop trail includes interpretive panels that recount the evolution of life on Earth.
+You can also participate as a family in the new Elpi treasure hunt, which gives kids the chance to hunt for fossils in the park.
 In July and August, enjoy a puppet show that is sure to captivate visitors of all ages.
-Interpretive activities are also offered, in French only (see website for details).

-Back at the museum, pop into the L’Échoppe gift shop, where you will find a selection of original items for sale.
+Be sure to also pop into the L’Échoppe gift shop, where you will find a selection of original items for sale.
 Clothing, jewellery, books, decorative objects, minerals and fossils make unique gifts or souvenirs.
-Some 30 artists and artisans sell their beautiful creations here.
-The shop is open from April 29 to October 25 during park opening hours.
+Several local artists and artisans sell their beautiful creations here.
+The shop is open during park opening hours.

 ReservationsRequired for groups at all times